VIRMSKVLL/OneType/README.md

 ## Credits

-Script written up by @CryroFox, bits and tidbits of code are taken from the basegame for OneShot
+Script written up by `Cryro#1492`, bits and tidbits of code are taken from the basegame for OneShot

 All I ask is for a small place somewhere in the credits, nothing big!